Clannad: Formation

 Clannad was formed by siblings Ciarán, Máire, and Pól Brennan with their twin uncles Noel and Pádraig Duggan.
+(Despite the ostensible generation gap, the Brennans and their uncles were in fact very close in age, with only three years separating the Duggan brothers from Máire.)
 They grew up in Dore, a remote parish in Gweedore, County Donegal; in north-western Ireland, it is a Gaeltacht region where Irish is the main spoken language.
 They were raised as a Roman Catholic family of musicians: the Brennans' mother, Máire "Baba" Brennan (née Duggan), the daughter of the local headmaster, was a music teacher and later choir leader; and their father, Leo Brennan, who played saxophone and accordion, was a member of the Slieve Foy, an Irish showband that had toured Ireland and Scotland.
 In 1968, the Brennan and Duggan fathers bought and restored a dilapidated old tavern in nearby Meenaleck and ran it as a music bar called Leo's Tavern.
 Their children performed there together and developed their own act, with Ciaran and Pól Brennan on bass, vocals, and bongos; Pádraig and Noel Duggan on guitars; and elder Brennan sister Máire on harp and vocals.

 The five young musicians made their live debut in 1970 at a music competition held during the inaugural Slógadh Youth Festival in Letterkenny.
 Máire, the eldest member, who had learned the harp and could play "holy songs and Brian Boru", was elected lead vocalist.
 They had not intended to enter the competition, but were encouraged to try by the local police sergeant and family members, and they submitted their entry form with ten minutes to spare before the post was to be collected.
 They won the Slógadh competition prize of Ir£500, a trophy, and a recording contract with Polydor Records, although the band members were too young to sign it.
-With help from a grandfather, they had named themselves Clann as Dobhar, Irish for 'Family from Dore', and they used this name until 1973, when they shortened the name to Clannad.
+With help from a grandfather, they had named themselves An Clann as Dobhar, Irish for 'the Family from Dore', and they used this name until 1973, when they shortened the name to Clannad.

 They established themselves as an acoustic folk group, collecting material from old singers and story-tellers in Donegal and building a repertoire of traditional Irish songs, arranged in a contemporary style for a full band.
 This approach attracted criticism at first because the Irish language was associated with poverty, but as Pól Brennan recalled: "Once they said that ... we just had to do it even more."
 They also wrote original material, and covered songs by the Beatles, the Rolling Stones, and Joni Mitchell.